-Atlantic Beach, North Carolina: Family Travel Guide
+Atlantic Beach, North Carolina: Travel With Toddlers

 We have been living in North Carolina for over a year now and take every chance we get to explore a new location in this beautiful state.
 However there is one place that we keep going back to again and again; the Atlantic Beach area.
 Of all the beaches in North Carolina, the more laid back and less crowded beaches are my favorite.
 I don’t mind to compromise on location, activities, etc. in order to have a calm place for my children to play.

 Atlantic Beach is a little town in the middle of the NC coast.
 Visitors to the coast usually visit one of the more popular beaches, such as; Carolina Beach, The Outer Banks, Nags Head, or even Corolla.
 However, I find myself returning to Atlantic Beach again and again.
 Here’s Why.